-3 Emissions from assets
+Emissions from assets

-3.1 Overview of emissions boundary
+Overview of emissions boundary

 This section presents New Forests' methodology for calculating the emissions from assets under management such as harvesting and processing.
-These emissions represent a significant proportion of New Forests' Group GHG emissions inventory and are accounted for in Category 15 Investments.
-New Forests collects activity data from assets related to scope 1, 2, and relevant scope 3 emission sources.
+These emissions represent a significant proportion of New Forests' Group GHG emissions inventory and are accounted for in Scope 3 Category 15 Investments.

+New Forests collects activity data from assets related to their scope 1, 2, and relevant scope 3 emission sources.
 Activity data is captured through an annual survey completed by each asset's property manager.

-To understand the various scope 3 emission sources and test for relevancy to assets under management, four asset activity types were developed:
+To understand the various scope 3 emission sources for assets under management and test for relevancy to assets under management, four asset activity types were developed:

-- Australia, New Zealand (ANZ) & US plantation assets

-- ANZ & US processing assets
+- Australia, New Zealand (ANZ) & US plantation assets - ANZ & US processing assets

-- Agriculture assets

-- Asia plantation and processing assets
+- Agriculture assets - Asia plantation and processing assets

-The legend below indicates by colour shading when an emission source has been identified and is relevant and reported on for each asset activity type.
+The legend below indicates by colour shading when an emission source has been identified and is relevant for each asset activity type.
+Figure 2 presents relevant emission sources from assets under management.